icon-agency/lagoon-drupal-integrations/README.md

   }
 ```

-On deploy you should run `bin/deploy.sh` via whatever methods you please.
-Generally integrated into Lagoon Tools.
+On deploy you should run `bin/post-rollout` via whatever methods you please.
+This is integrated into IconAgency Lagoon Tools.

 ## This library